National Federation of Canadian University Students: Middle years: 1940–1963

 In 1940, NFCUS shut down operations so that university students could concentrate on Canada's prosecution of the Second World War.
 NFCUS restarted in 1946 (with a false start in 1944 and 1945).
-In Nigel Moses' Ph.D.
-Dissertation, he suggests that the influx of veterans with working class origins is related to the re-emergence of NFCUS in 1946–1947.
+In Nigel Moses' doctoral thesis, he suggests that the influx of veterans with working-class origins is related to the re-emergence of NFCUS in 1946–1947.
 In a subsequent article, Moses states that:

 The NFCUS of the late 1940s and early 1950s was not just a straightforward continuation of the rather conservative NFCUS of the 1930s ...
 In the late 1930s, it was the Canadian Student Assembly (CSA), founded in 1938, not the NFCUS that pursued a campaign to pressure the federal government to provide a thousand student bursaries worth $500 each.
 So the post-war NFCUS was really an heir to the CSA and NFCUS of the 1930s.

 After the Second World War, service men and women received the Veterans Affairs University Training Allowance and the subsequent increase in presence of veterans is thought to have changed the social composition and customs of university life.
 Their presence in post secondary institutions was significant; during the 1945/1946 academic year some 30,000 (roughly half the Canadian university student population) veterans attended university, 23,000 in 1948–1949, and 14,500 in 1949–1950.
 The numbers of ex-service men and women tapers off by 1955–1956.
 Most of the veterans were older, many were working class, and they were reported to have commanded respect from peers and professors.
 According to research by Helen Lefkowitz Horowitz (Professor of History at Smith College), these veterans, after fighting a world war against fascism, challenged the elitist norms and customs of the university and had an ever-lasting effect on the university system in Canada.